smartlook/smartlook.github.io/_docs/web/custom-click-props.md

 {: .alert .alert-warning }
 Pay attention on the format of the single and double quotes.
 Other format of quotes is not supported.

-When the link is clicked, the click properties will contain both values in addition to other values like the ones from identify API.
+When the link is clicked, the click properties will contain values from the attributes in addition to other values like the ones from identify API.

 ```json
 {